Llangollen International Musical Eisteddfod: 21st century

 The 2007 Eisteddfod included performances by José Carreras, Joan Baez, and Hayley Westenra.
 In 2008, there were performances by Elaine Paige, All Angels, and Alfie Boe; in 2009, performances by Barbara Dickson, Sir Willard White, Blake, and Natasha Marsh, with a James Bond 007 spectacular, featuring the Orchestra of Welsh National Opera, as the Sunday finale; 2010 saw performances by Katherine Jenkins and Nigel Kennedy.
 In 2011 there were concerts featuring Lulu, Russell Watson, Faryl Smith, Ruthie Henshaw and McFly.

 In 2012, the Eisteddfod played host to Lesley Garrett, Alison Balsom, Nicola Benedettii and Sian Edwards in a celebration concert for the Queen's Diamond Jubilee.
 There were also appearances by Alfie Boe, Steffan Morris, and Valentina Nafornta, and a performance of Karl Jenkins's new work "The Peacemakers" by a specially formed massed choir accompanied by the Llangollen International Eisteddfod Orchestra.
 The week was rounded off by the Grand Finale Concert, featuring Fflur Wyn, Wynne Evans, Mark Llewelyn Evans, John Owen-Jones and Richard Balcombe.

-In recent years, the Sunday evening concert has been given over to more "popular" music.
-Starting with McFly in 2011, subsequent concerts have included UB40, Status Quo (band), and Manic Street Preachers.
+Since 2011, the Sunday evening concert has been given over to more "popular" music, such as McFly, UB40, Status Quo, and Manic Street Preachers.